 The Regional Pacific NDC Hub will contribute to the achievement of results under the Paris Agreement and the 2030 Agenda.
-As a key principle, also expressed during the consultations and within the FRDP, the results framework for the Regional NDC Hub should strengthen existing reporting frameworks and not create additional reporting burdens for countries.
+As a key principle, also expressed during the consultations and within the FRDP, the results framework for the Regional Pacific NDC Hub should strengthen existing reporting frameworks and avoid the creation of additional reporting burdens for countries.

-The Theory of Change underpinning the Hub is that services provided by the Hub contribute to accelerated implementation of NDC related actions through their incorporation into national development planning processes and the enhancement of NDCs and to strengthened monitoring and reporting processes.
+The Theory of Change underpinning the Hub is that services provided by the Hub contribute to accelerated implementation of NDC related actions through their incorporation into national development planning processes and the enhancement of NDCs as well as to strengthened monitoring and reporting processes.